 Board of Directors

-Our Board of Directors consists of 13 individuals who meet four times annually.
-Members come from various professional, gender, socioeconomic, ethnic, and geographic backgrounds.
+Our Board of Directors consists of 12 individuals who meet four times annually.
+Our board is reflective of the community serve.
 100% make solicitations on behalf of the Cambridge Community Center in addition to personal annual unrestricted donations.

 PRESIDENT